 The contraceptive pill does not prevent sexually transmitted infections (STIs).
 So alternative contraception methods are recommended for comprehensive protection.

-With a deep breath, Julia decides to take her time, to weigh her choices carefully, and to prioritize open communication and shared responsibility if and when she decides to embark on a romantic journey.
+With a deep breath, Julia decides to take her time, weigh her choices carefully, and prioritize open communication and shared responsibility if and when she decides to embark on a romantic journey.
 She feels empowered by the knowledge she has gained, knowing that the decision is ultimately hers to make, and she will choose what aligns with her values, desires, and aspirations.

 As Julia sets her phone aside, a newfound confidence begins to blossom within her.
 She understands that it’s not just about preventing pregnancy but also about taking control of her own body and making decisions that honor her well-being.
 With her newfound knowledge and perspective, she feels ready to navigate the world of dating with a sense of empowerment and clarity.